JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

-“Now, Mr. Franklin, there’s one thing certain, at any rate,” said Betteredge, throwing the nightgown down on the table between us, and pointing to it as if it was a living creature that could hear him.
-“HE’S a liar, to begin with.”
+“Now, Mr. Franklin, there’s one thing certain, at any rate,” said Betteredge, throwing the nightgown down on the table between us, and pointing to it as if it was a living creature that could hear him. “_He_’S a liar, to begin with.”

 This comforting view of the matter was not the view that presented